 This clause principally covers assignments (of leases with more than seven years left to run) and underlettings (where the underlease term is for more than seven years).
 See box, When do dealings have to be registered?

 Why is a "registration of dealings" clause needed?

 The rationale for this clause is the same as for the covenant to register the grant of the lease (see Why is a "registration of this lease" clause needed?).

-The landlord will be particularly concerned to minimise the registration gap following an assignment, as if the assignee fails to register, the landlord will have to enforce the tenant covenants and serve any notices (that have to be served on the legal owner) against both the former tenant and the assignee.
+Even where the assignment is registered, there can be problems with the gap between the assignment taking place and the change in ownership being registered at the Land Registry.
+If the assignee fails to register, the landlord will have to enforce the tenant covenants and serve any notices (that have to be served on the legal owner) against both the former tenant and the assignee.
 For more information, see Practice note, The registration gap and the case of Brown and Root: The consequences: legal ( www.practicallaw.com/4-107-4012) .

 The negotiation points mirror those for the covenant to register the grant of the lease (see Negotiation points), although a covenant to register dealings is likely to be a greater concern for the landlord as it will want to be certain of who is "legally" the tenant.

 What does a "notification of dealings" clause do?

 A commercial lease will typically require the tenant to notify the landlord of all dealings.
 This obligation usually falls on the tenant from time to time, although each clause must be considered in its own right.
 Normally the assignee of a lease will give notice of the assignment to its landlord.